UNIVERSE-HPC/course-material/high_performance_computing/supercomputing/02_understanding_supercomputing.md

 ## Understanding Supercomputing - Performance

 In supercomputing, we are normally interested in numerical computations: what is the answer to 0.234 + 3.456, or 1.4567 x 2.6734?
 Computers store numbers like these in floating-point format, so they are called floating-point numbers.
 A single instruction like addition or multiplication is called an operation, so we measure the speed of supercomputers in terms of floating-point operations per second or Flop/s, which is sometimes written and said more simply as Flops.

 So how many Flops can a modern CPU-core perform?
-Let’s take a high-end processor like the AMD EPYC Zen2 (Rome) 7F32 CPU (which happens to be the processor used in the Snellius system at SURFsara).
+Let’s take a high-end processor like the AMD EPYC Zen2 (Rome) 7F32 CPU (which happens to be the processor used in the Snellius system at [SURFsara](https://www.surf.nl/en/services/snellius-the-national-supercomputer), the Netherlands National Supercomputer).
 The way a processor is normally marketed is to quote its clock frequency, which here is 3.7 GHz.
 This is the rate at which each CPU-core operates.
 Clock speed is expressed in cycles per second (Hertz), and the prefix Giga means a billion (a thousand million), so this CPU-core is working at the almost mind-blowing rate of 3.7 billion cycles per second.
 Under favourable circumstances, an AMD EPYC CPU-core can perform 16 floating-point operations per cycle, which means each CPU-core can perform 16 x 3.7 billion = 59.2 billion floating-point operations per second.

 So, the peak performance of one of our CPU-cores is 59.2 GFlops.